Torrin Tucker

-Torrin Tucker (born December 25, 1979) is an American former professional football offensive tackle who played for the Dallas Cowboys of the National Football League.
+Torrin Tucker (born December 25, 1979) is an American former professional football player who was an offensive tackle for the Dallas Cowboys of the National Football League.
 He played college football for the Southern Miss Golden Eagles.

 Early life

 Tucker attended Southeast Lauderdale High School.
 As a senior defensive tackle, he posted 87 tackles, while scoring touchdowns on a fumble return and a blocked punt.
 He received All-district 7-2A, Most Valuable Defensive Lineman in the district and second-team All-state honors.

 He accepted a football scholarship from the University of Southern Mississippi.
 As a redshirt freshman, he started in 5 out of 9 games.
 As a sophomore he started every game, playing at both right tackle and left guard.
 As a junior and senior, he started every game at right guard.
 He made the Dean's List in his last two years.